 Hakeem Olajuwon would have likely finished top in the Rookie of the Year voting, except for one thing: Michael Jordan came in first that year.
-He's not as flashy as a lot of other players, but he definitely gets the job done.
+He wasn't as flashy as a lot of other players, but he definitely got the job done.
 Despite being a multi-millionaire from playing basketball with the Houston Rockets, and very active in product endorsements, he doesn't have a line of high-priced sneakers.
 Because of his personal concern about incidents of kids stealing and killing to get high-priced sneakers, he doesn't market them.
-However, Hakeem does have a more moderately priced model on the market.
+However, Hakeem did have a more moderately priced model on the market.

 Apparently, the first "Hakeem the Dream" shoe sold well enough that Spalding brought out a second model.
 This one also has the number "34" on it, but not covering the whole side of the shoe.
 It also has the name "Hakeem" written across the side of the midsole.

 Back to the top of Charlie's Sneaker Pages!